apache/flink-web/_posts/2021-11-03-flink-backward.md

 The overall sentiment seems to be quite good.
 A ship crushed a robot two times, someone felt sick towards the end, an octopus causing negative emotions appeared in June...

-We looked at the origin of these emotions and came up with an analysis of what went well and what could be improved.
+We looked at the origin of these emotions and analyzed what went well and what could be improved.
 We also incorporated some feedback gathered from the community.

 ## Problems faced